TorchlightSoftware/particle/README.md

 ## Collector Configuration

 The collector's configuration is pretty minimal.
-It doesn't need to know about what data it will be managing, it just needs your credentials and the location of the Beam it's connecting to.
+It doesn't need to know about what data it will be managing, it just needs your credentials and the location of the Stream it's connecting to.
 Here are the fields you can use:

 ### Identity